 To Insert a Unicode character into Microsoft Word, first type the character code.
 In this case it is 00BC, then press ALT X.

 00BC ALT X will give you 1/4, 00A3 will give you £.
 20AC will give you €

-Unicode 11.0 Character Code Charts
+Unicode Character Code Charts

 Special Characters — Alt Keyboard Sequences